 Easy 3-step testing

 Best DNA Tests for Dogs Buying Guide & FAQ

 With human DNA testing rapidly gaining in popularity, it was just a matter of time when the curiosity got better of us and we started testing our four-legged companions as well.
 But it’s not like this is without any practical reason – pet DNA testing can reveal all kinds of interesting and useful things about our beloved dogs, including all of the breeds that make them, and gene-specific diseases or disorders they may have or are at risk of developing.
-And, similarly to how human DNA testing results can be used, the results from dog DNA testing can help your pet live a longer and healthier life.
+And, similarly to how human testing results can be used, the results from dog testing can help your pet live a longer and healthier life.
 How?
 Well, when you’re aware of the various health risks your furry friend may genetically be predisposed to, you can do your best to avoid them.

 But how to find the best DNA test for dogs?
-From highly accurate, detailed and expensive, to basic, simple and cheap such as DNA My Dog, there are quite a few dog DNA tests on the market nowadays, making the selection process difficult for curious pet parents.
+From highly accurate, detailed and expensive such as Embark, to basic, simple and cheap such as DNA My Dog, there are quite a few dog DNA tests on the market nowadays, making the selection process difficult for curious pet parents.
 Luckily, you’ve come to the right place.
-Here, we talk about some of the best DNA tests for dogs, plus how you can pick the one that suits your needs and budget best.
+Here, we talk about some of the best and most reliable DNA tests for dogs, plus how you can pick the one that suits your needs and budget best.
 And if after reading our buying guide you still feel like you have more questions about dog genetic testing, check out our FAQ section.

 Features to Look for in DNA Tests For Dogs